-People Who Stalk Their Exes On Venmo Reveal Why It Can Tell You So Much
+People Who Stalk Their Exes On Venmo Explain Why It Can Tell You So Much

 One of my favorite pastimes is endlessly stalking someone on one of my many social media apps.